-- · Policy makers
+- Policy makers

 - Government and NGO planners undertaking MSP

 - Researchers studying marine reserve design

-Some experience on GIS and coral reef fisheries is required to be able to prepare the data, use the model, and understand its outputs.
+Some experience in GIS and coral reef fisheries is required to be able to prepare the data, use the tool, and understand its outputs.
+It is recommended that users implement Fish SPACE with composite teams including experienced GIS staff, conservation and fisheries managers and planners, among others.